 The Future of PLM

-For many years, PLM solution/software or in any form of its nature, have been dominated by large corporations but as we know the present era is on the verge of SME rising.
+For many years, PLM solution/software, or in any form of its nature, has been dominated by large corporations but as we know the present era is on the verge of SME rising.
 Likewise, the PLM market is going through the same transition.
 New PLM software solutions are providing the same or even better solutions at a fraction of the price from leading PLM providers.

 A New PLM Solution